My Fibroid Clinic

 How are uterine fibroids detected?

 Your OBGYN can often diagnose various types of uterine fibroids during a routine pelvic exam.
-You might also suspect you have fibroids if you’re experiencing certain symptoms.
-While not all fibroids produce symptoms, some can lead to pain, discomfort, or other issues, particularly if they are large.
-To accurately assess your fibroids and their severity, the fibroid clinic’s doctors may utilize several imaging tests.
-They might order the following tests to get a detailed view of your fibroids:
+You might also suspect you have fibroids if you’re experiencing certain symptoms such as pelvic pain, heavy bleeding, or pressure in the lower abdomen.
+While not all fibroids produce symptoms, some can lead to pain, discomfort, or other complications—particularly if they grow large or are located near vital organs.
+Some fibroids may go unnoticed for years until they are found incidentally during imaging for another issue.

 Scroll to Top